WildCodeSchool/orleans-php-2009-workshop-ajax/README.md

 # Client side

-Edit `assets/app.js`, and add the needed code to fetch the server when the input value changes.
+Edit `assets/autocomplete.js`, and add the needed code to fetch the server when the input value changes.

+Modify DOM to add results in a list just below the search bar (use the `<ul id="autocomplete">`).

 Remember to clean everything if the input value is empty ;)